Aung San Suu Kyi in June at the World Economic Forum on East Asia (World Economic Forum / flickr)

 Vast reserves of natural resources, including oil and gas, rice, timber, and precious gems, most of which are now exported unrefined, offer many opportunities to build up production capacity.
 Finished lumber, polished rubies, and even higher quality rice will attract investment opportunities in addition to tourism, energy, construction equipment, and manufacturing.
 Last year, more than $20 billion in foreign investment, mostly from China, Hong Kong, and Thailand, flowed into the country -- more than all the foreign direct investment from the previous two decades combined.

 Some have counseled caution, however, and rightly so.
 Aung San Suu Kyi, who spent most of the last two decades under house arrest before she was freed in 2010, recently issued a warning to eager investors.
-At a World Economic Forum event in Bangkok in June, she warned of "reckless optimism," highlighting the
+At a World Economic Forum event in Bangkok in June, she warned of "reckless optimism," highlighting the need for transparency in the new government reforms that were making all the new economic activity possible.
+Otherwise, she said, the Burmese public would continue to lose out to the

 - Full website and iPad access